NikolaiT/incolumitas/content/Security/on-the-architecture-of-bot-detection-systems.md

 5. Recording behavioral data by listening to DOM events such as `onmousemove`, `onscroll`, `onkeydown`.
 6. Then there exist a wide range of techniques to detect automation frameworks such as puppeteer or playwright or mismatches in the browser JavaScript environment which indicate that the browser was messed with. [creep.js](https://abrahamjuliot.github.io/creepjs/) is probably one of the best tools out there for that purpose.
 7. Lastly, the technique that is still most used is the good old CAPTCHA.
 Google's [reCAPTCHA](https://www.google.com/recaptcha/about/) or the newer [hCAPTCHA](https://www.hcaptcha.com/) are well known solutions.
-8. In general, JavaScript allows bot detection services to collect and ENORMOUS amount of data from browser.
+8. In general, JavaScript allows bot detection services to collect and ENORMOUS amount of data from browsers.
 JavaScript leaks so much information, it's unfathomable.
 Just to throw some words into the mix: Browser red pills, WebRTC leaks, scanning the internal network...

 The **Proof of Work** kind of challenges cannot be bypassed by clients.
 They have to be solved somewhere.
 However, the solving of the proof of work challenge does not have to be on the browser/client that receives the challenge.